Our Top Pick for 2019: Bushnell Trophy TRS-25 Red Dot Sight Riflescope

 Essentially, this creates an image that is stationary, though the user’s positioning and movement will affect the projection of the reticle.
 In this case, the user will need to use proper form or suffer from an increased parallax error.

 Holographic reticles are actually illuminated by the sight itself, so the user’s position will have less effect on the performance—however, it should be noted that poor shooting form will always create parallax error, regardless the sight.
 Some sights, even reflex sights, make attempts to counteract user error, but no sight can account for all possible poor shooting forms.
+For more red dot options visit our good friends at Shrewd Hunter.

 Accuracy of Weapon